 (H) Payment of opportunity grants

-(b) The institution shall apply the grant awarded to the student to the instructional and general fees of the institution for the requested term in that academic year after that student's federal Pell grant and EFC allotment have been applied to the instructional and general fees charges.
+(b) The institution shall apply the grant awarded to the student to the instructional and general fees of the institution for the requested term in that academic year after that student's federal pell grant and EFC allotment have been applied to the instructional and general fees charges.

 (c) Payment and adjustment process

-(i) During each term, an institution can submit a payment file to the office of financial aid of the chancellor through the OCOG certification and adjustment (OG) file, accessed through the HEI system.
+(i) During each term, an institution can submit a payment file to the chancellor through the OCOG certification and adjustment (OG) file, accessed through the HEI system.
 After the fifteenth day of each term files may be submitted as often as necessary, although the chancellor recommends submitting no more than one per term.
 The completed files are used to generate computer grant payment files which are sent to the institutions via electronic funds transfer (EFT) or with a warrant.
 The OG file contains a record for each student who is to receive the grant.
 An eligible application record from the student must be on file in order for a corresponding opportunity grant record to be accepted.
 Each institution must submit payment files before the corresponding term submission window closes.
-Extension requests for term submission of payment files will be denied unless they meet one of the published list of exceptions.
+Extension requests for term submission of payment files will be denied unless they meet one of the published lists of exceptions.